joomla-framework/cache/docs/v1-to-v2-update.md

 3. Setting expiration of cache items is now done at the Cache item level rather than the cache adapter level.

 ### APCu Support Added

 A handler natively supporting APCu was added.

+### UnsupportedFormatException Removed

+The `Joomla\Cache\Exception\UnsupportedFormatException` class has been removed.
+This was previously thrown when an adapter is not supported on an environment.
+Instead, a `Joomla\Cache\CacheItemPoolInterface` interface extending the `Psr\Cache\CacheItemPoolInterface` interface has been added and all CacheItemPool implementations offer a static `isSupported()` method to test for support.